 Storage of food

-Make sure to store your food items so that they can remain fresh for a long period.
-By achieving a long shelf life of your food you can lower the level of carbon footprint.
+Make sure to store your food items so that they can remain fresh for an extended period.
+By achieving a long shelf life of your food, you can lower the level of carbon footprint.

 Usage of reusable water bottle

 This trick is considered to be the eldest one.
 To reduce the usage of plastic, purchase reusable water bottles to use daily.
 There are many harmful effects of plastic that lead to a carbon footprint.